SAVE THE BEES WNY

 95%

-Out of the 4,000 bee species native to the U.S., 95% do not sting. |
+Out of the 4,000 bee species native to the U.S., 95% do not sting.

 91%

-Native bees have about a 91% pollination efficiency rate, compared to honey bees whose pollination efficiency rate hovers around 72%, making it important to focus upon helping all pollinating species, including honey bees. |
+Native bees have about a 91% pollination efficiency rate, compared to honey bees whose pollination efficiency rate hovers around 72%, making it important to focus upon helping all pollinating species, including honey bees.

 2016

-In June 2016, Gov. Cuomo and the NYS Department of Environmental Conservation released the NYS Pollinator Protection Plan, which takes the first step in identifying and addressing the challenges facing both native and managed pollinators across the state. |
+Conservation released the NYS Pollinator Protection Plan, which takes the first step in identifying and addressing the challenges facing both native and managed pollinators across the state.

 It is illegal for any exterminator to kill honey bees in New York State.
 If you have an unwanted bee colony at your home or place of business, call a professional bee keeper and they will collect and transfer them to a more suitable location.